Sitecore/Sitecore.Pathfinder/README.md

 When a project is being compiled, Pathfinder will look for Nuget packages in the [Project]/sitecore.project/packages directory and extract any exports.xml files.
 All declared items and templates are added to the project as external references.

-#### Repository
+#### Add-ins and Repository
-The repository (located in [Tools]/files/repository) contains a number of packages with external references to the master and core databases and various SPEAK packages.
+The repository (located in [Tools]/files/repository) contains a number of packages and files that can be added to the project.
+Soecifically there are Nuget packages with external references to the master and core databases and various SPEAK packages.

-To list the contents of the repository, use the `scc list-repository` task.
+To list the add-ins in the repository, use the `scc list-addin` task.

-To install a files from the repository  use the `scc install-repository [file name]` task.
+To install an add-in from the repository  use the `scc install-addin [file name]` task.
+This will create the file [Project]\sitecore.project\addins.xml which contains a list of all installed add-ins.

+To update all installed add-ins in a project, use `scc update-addins` task.
+This will reinstall all add-ins that are listed in the
+[Project]\sitecore.project\addins.xml file.

 ### Extensibility
 Pathfinder uses [MEF](https://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx) internally and is fully plugable.
 See section on